hookahtagen/PolyVigenere/test/Documentation.md

 After that you'll be asked to enter a message. <br>
 Enter the message you wanna encrypt or decrypt. <br>
 <br>
-Then you'll be asked to enter a key. <br>
-Enter the key you wanna use. <br>
+Then you'll be asked to enter a key.
+Enter the key you wanna use.
 In this example i used the key <br>

 ```consle
 ACBDLJ